Skip to content

 Storm tool configuration

 When creating a Storm tool, you provide a digital asset ID (digital_asset_id) that points to your topic file.
-This is set in Step 2 of the tool editor.
+This is set in the Code step of the Tool Editor.

-Unlike other runtimes where you write source code, Storm references an uploaded topic file from Digital Assets.
+Unlike Function and MCP tools where you write source code, a Storm tool references an uploaded topic file from Digital Assets.
 The platform handles all tagging execution - you do not write any classification logic.

 Notes

-• Storm tools cannot be switched to a different runtime.
+• Storm tools cannot be switched to a different tool type after creation.

 • The digital_asset_id (your topic file) is required when creating a Storm tool - without it, the tool cannot be saved.

-• Storm tools support the same pricing, versioning, and publishing workflow as other tool types.
+• Storm tools follow the same pricing, versioning, and publishing workflow as Function and MCP tools.

-• Storm is designed for content tagging and classification - use Python, JavaScript, or Lua for general-purpose computation.
+• Storm is designed for content tagging and classification - for general-purpose computation, build a Function tool instead.